Stan showed up on my doorstep shortly after bar closing, looking like a lost puppy.

 “Huh?”
 Stan said.

 “Her list of unresolved issues.
 Think of it like Santa’s naughty and nice list, except for relationships.
-If you don’t work out your problems, they will build up and destroy you.”
+If you don’t work out your problems, they keep building up.”

 “I know where she keeps it,” he said.

 I couldn’t believe it.
-No – on second thought, knowing Stan and Darcy, I could.
+No – on second thought, knowing Stan and Daphne, I could.

-“It’s about two inches thick and every grudge is indexed by category,” he said, “She has it all organized with highlight tabs.”
+“It’s about two inches thick and the grudges are indexed by category,” he said, “She has it all organized with highlight tabs.”

 Stan’s life is like a car crash, you know you should turn away but watching the horror unfold is too compelling.
 “Don’t keep me in suspense,” I said, “what does it say?”